CoCoSol007/rust-template/README.md

-# A simple rust template
+# Simple Rust Template

-This is an example of a simple rust template.
+This is an example of a simple Rust template.
+Using this template will result in better and more conventional code!

 ## Features

-- Great settings for Cargo Clippy
+- Optimized settings for Cargo Clippy
-- Setup a good Cargo Fmt config
+- A well-configured Cargo Fmt setup

 ## How to use

-You will need to modify `Cargo.toml` to use this template with your information about your project.
+Follow these steps:

+Update the `Cargo.toml` file with your project details, including the name, description, repository link, and author(s).

+Once you have completed the previous steps, you are now prepared to begin coding.